 St. Ignatius' Rules for Discernment

 Below is an excerpt from Fr.
 Fio Mascarenhas article from the Holy Spirit Interactive website.
-Click on the above link to read the entire article.
-It also explains "desolation" and "consolation" and how to act when we are in these states.

 "A Practical Method To Follow